antiprism/mpd_oled_dev/doc/FAQ.md

 ### What code do I change to customise the display?

-In main.cpp there are two simple functions that draw the layout
+In src/main.cpp there are two simple functions that draw the layout

    draw_clock():         draws the stop screen draw_spect_display(): draws the play/pause screen